 CCM is currently in need of canned goods (pop-top cans are preferred) to stock their food pantry.
 In particular, canned proteins are needed such as tuna, Spam, beef stew, and other canned meats.
 The pantry is open Monday-Thursday, 8 am to 4:30 pm and donations can be dropped off during those hours.
 Donations can be left on the loading dock or donors can call CCM at 327-0979 to have a volunteer retrieve them from their car.
 Monetary donations are always needed and can be made at the website below.

-Catawba County Partnership for Children supports numerous child care facilities throughout our community that are working hard to stay open, allowing working parents to continue to support their families during this difficult time.
-Many of the child care facilities have requested donations of Lysol, Clorox wipes, hand soap, and sanitizer (60% alcohol).
-They also need thermometers (no glass, mercury, or oral-only).
-One center is in need of milk for their children.
-Donations can be dropped off at HTLC’s office entrance in the box located outside.
-The office is currently open Monday-Thursday, 9 am–12 pm.
-Be sure to call to let the office know you have added to the box and label your donation for CC Partnership for Children.
-The organization is accepting financial contributions to support the children of our community; donations can be made online at their website below.
+Catawba County Partnership for Children (CCPC) supports numerous child care centers throughout our community that are working hard to stay open, allowing working parents to continue to support their families during this difficult time.
+Many of the centers have requested donations of disinfecting cleaners and wipes, hand soap, sanitizer (at least 60% alcohol), face masks, and latex gloves.
+They also need thermometers (though no glass, mercury, or oral-only).
+Donations can be dropped off at HTLC’s office in the box located inside just inside the entrance; the church office is currently open Monday-Thursday, 9 am–12 pm.
+CCPC is also accepting financial contributions to support the children and families of our community; donations can be made online at their website below.

 The staff of the Corner Table meet weekly to assess their current needs and posts them on their website - COVID-19 Response Plan.
 Current needs include to-go plates, styrofoam & paper bowls, 2 oz portion cups, 4 oz cups, 16 oz cup lids, toilet paper, grocery bags, 33-gallon trash bags, and pasta (egg noodles, pasta shells, penne, and rotini).
 Their office hours and drop-off times for donations are Monday-Friday, 8:30 am-1 pm.
 Donors can bring items in the front door or call 828-464-0355 to have a volunteer come out to their car and retrieve donations.
 They are in crucial need of monetary donations to support both the soup kitchen and backpack program; donations can be made at their website below